Russia's invasion of Ukraine taking toll on family of local residents

 Kovtun wrote that all of her relatively safe family members are trying to do their best to live in a new reality.
 She wrote that they are trying to go to work and do everything possible to support the economy, the Ukrainian army and people who lost everything.

-Kovtun wrote her biggest concern is for those family members living under Russian occupation.
+Kovtun wrote her biggest concern is those family members living under Russian occupation.

 Her aunt Valentina, 65, cousin Aleksandr, 33, cousin’s wife Alina, 33, and their sons Senya, 12, and Dima, 5, are living in Kupyansk, in the Kharkiv area.
 Kovtun wrote that she does not have a way to communicate with them because they have not had internet or mobile connection since March 10.